-- ➤ To foster a relationship in which the student feels that there is someone on the faculty who cares about his or her academic success and personal growth. - > To sensitize more faculty, staff and administrator to important issue that students face on the campus. - ➤ To assist student in adjusting to academic life as well as mentor through life's lesson. - ➤ To have someone accountable for the students who can encourage and motivate as the student's faces the reality of life's challenges. - To equip students with the understanding and tools to make ethical and informed decisions.
+- To foster a relationship in which the student feels that there is someone on the faculty who cares about his or her academic success and to whom he or she can turn to when the need arises - To sensitize more faculty, staff and administrator to important issue that students face on the campus - > To assist student in adjusting to academic life as well as mentor through life's lesson. - To have someone accountable for the students who can encourage and motivate as the student's faces the reality of life's challenges.